-In 2018 this free event is on July 7th and once again it’ll be the year’s biggest arts and music festival within the City of Vancouver.
-Festivities will run on the Saturday from 11 am until 9 pm.
+In 2020 this free event was scheduled to take place on July 11th and once again it was billed to be the year’s biggest arts and music festival within the City of Vancouver.
+However, the event was cancelled because of the coronavirus pandemic.
+In years when it does take place, festivities are usually scheduled to run on the Saturday from 11 am until 9 pm.

-In 2018 the Khatsahlano Street Party celebrates its seventh anniversary.
-The same as in past years, the event features free concerts with BC-based bands, street performances, artisan products for sale and gazillions of people.
+The Khatsahlano Street Party was supposed to celebrate its tenth anniversary this year.
+The event usually features free concerts with BC-based bands, street performances, artisan products for sale and gazillions of people.
 There are market stalls, food vendors, family-friendly activities and even a beer garden.

 Where and When

-In 2018 the street party happens on Saturday, July 7th.
-It starts at 11 am and the fun, entertainment and partying continue until around 9 pm.
+In 2020 the street party was going to happen on Saturday, July 11th.
+It would have started at 11 am and the fun, entertainment and partying would have continued until around 9 pm.